8 ways your fitness band can improve your routine

 Monitoring your heart rate can also help you exercise more effectively.
 The Fitbit Charge 2 shows you at a glance when you’re moving through different heart rate zones, from fat-burning to peak intensity, so you can keep your workout on track

-4. Never miss a call
+4. Never miss a message

 Your workout shouldn’t interfere with your daily life.
 And your fitness tracker shouldn’t stop you socialising.